 He is a SDA minister since 1991—ordained in 1998—and a former Italian Union Executive Secretary.

-He is the director of the Family Ministries Department as well as the Education Department.
+He is the director of the Family Ministries Department.
 Besides, he is an Adjunct Professor at the Italian Adventist University “Villa Aurora”, teaching Christian Education and Theology of Family.

-He holds a MA in Education, a MA in Religion and a MA in Family Counseling.
+He holds a BA and a MA in Education, a MA in Religion and a MA in Family Counseling.
 He is currently studying at Andrew University for a DMin in Family Ministry.

 Willie and Elaine Oliver